DLPWings/JCInfo/README.md

 # Jet Central Info
-Jet Central Telemetry display for All Jeti Transmitters.
+Jet Central Telemetry display for all Jeti Transmitters.

+# Requisites:
-* Requires updated Jeti telemetry module from Jet Central
+* Updated Jeti Telemetry Module from Jet Central
+* Transmitter firmware version 4.2 LUA or above

 # Instalation:
 - Download JCInfo.lc to Apps folder in your transmitter